any-docs/css/content/guides/cascade/introduction/index.md

 sidebar: cssref
 ---

 The **cascade** is an algorithm that defines how user agents combine property values originating from different sources.
-The cascade defines the origin and layer that takes precedence when declarations in more than one [origin](#origin_types), [cascade layer](/en-US/docs/Web/CSS/Reference/At-rules/@layer), or {{CSSxRef("@scope")}} block set a value for a property on an element.
+The cascade defines the origin and layer that takes precedence when declarations in more than one [origin](#origin_types), [cascade layer](/en-US/docs/Web/CSS/Reference/At-rules/@layer), or `@scope` block set a value for a property on an element.

 The cascade lies at the core of CSS, as emphasized by the name: _**Cascading**_ Style Sheets.
 When a [selector](/guides/Selectors) matches an element, the property value from the origin with the highest precedence gets applied, even if the selector from a lower precedence origin or layer has greater [specificity](/guides/Cascade/Specificity).